Recent changes to Washington’s HCBM laws and rules

 To renew your registration:

-- By June 1, we will send you an invoice for the renewal fee.
+3. By June 1, we'll send you an invoice for the renewal fee.
 You can also find it in the Filing and Payment Center.

 Washington State Office of the Insurance Commissioner